-In all cases related to child protection and safeguarding, the main procedure is to treat the allegation seriously and in strict confidence and immediately contact the Community Schools Designated Safeguarding Lead.
+In all cases related to child protection and safeguarding, the main procedure is to treat the disclosure seriously and in strict confidence and immediately contact the Community Schools Designated Safeguarding Lead via online secure notifications on the administration system.

 The Community Schools offer both in-person and online tutoring services which each fall within the scope of the Safeguarding Policy statement and Procedures.